codefellows/seattle-code-301n24/curriculum/class-01/facilitator/LECTURE-EXAMPLE.md

 - **How** (10 min)
   - Follow the [Demo Code](../challenges/DEMO.md) to teach the material
   - Since this is the first day of the course, students also need a complete demonstration of the Code Challenge Workflow.
+  - It might be helpful to do the first challenge with the students.
+Walk them though how to solve the problem and run the test.
+  - This will be the first time most of them will have seen tests in action, so take the time to point out what the test is doing.
+Show them how to read the test and run the tests in their terminal.
+Don't spend too much time on what `npm` is at this point, but mention that we will circle back to it next week.
   - Refer to the [Demo Guide](DEMO.md) for guidance

 ### Classes (20 min)